deepset/httphashtool/README.md

 # httphashtool
 httphashtool is a simple tool which makes http request and prints the address of the request along with MD5 hash of the response.

-Tool performs the request in parallel, with a default of 10 parallel requests http request has a timeout of 5 seconds
+Tool performs the request in parallel, with a default of 10 parallel requests.

+http request has a timeout of 5 seconds.

 # Install